 When and where does the jazz band rehearse?

-The jazz band currently rehearses from 4:00 - 5:30 each Tuesday and Thursday afternoon in the band room (Reynolds M109).
+The jazz band currently rehearses from 4:00 - 5:30 each Tuesday and Thursday afternoon in the Recital Hall (Reynolds M113).

 Bison Pep Band

-The Bison Pep Band, directed by Dr. Wesley Parker, is a group of brass, woodwind and percussion musicians who perform for all men's and women's home basketball games in Harding's famed Rhodes Field House.
+The Bison Pep Band is a group of brass, woodwind and percussion musicians who perform for all men's and women's home basketball games in Harding's famed Rhodes Field House.

 Membership in the Bison Pep Band is limited to musicians who are current members of the Thundering Herd Marching Band and play the appropriate instruments.
 Scholarships are available to qualified members.

-The 55-member Wind Ensemble offers a premier band performance opportunity for advanced musicians.
-Membership is open to musicians of all majors who successfully complete the required audition.
+The Wind Ensemble offers a premier band performance opportunity for advanced musicians.
+The Concert Band offers campus-wide participation.
+Membership in both groups is open to musicians of all majors who successfully complete the required audition.
 Limited scholarships are available for outstanding performers.

-The Wind Ensemble presents concerts on campus and makes frequent tours within Arkansas and neighboring states.
+The Wind Ensemble presents concerts on campus.
 In addition, the group performs regularly as a guest ensemble at state conventions, festivals, and other events.

 Repertoire for the Wind Ensemble includes standard band literature, event-oriented music, and new music for wind ensemble.
-The group sponsors frequent guest solo artist appearances and premiers new works.
-In addition, the ensemble functions as a lab band for music education and conducting students.
-Chamber ensemble members and orchestral chairs are chosen from members of the Wind Ensemble.
+The group sponsors frequent guest solo artist appearances and has premiered frequent new works.
+Both groups may function as a lab band for music education and conducting students.
+Chamber ensemble members and orchestral chairs are generally chosen from members of the Wind Ensemble.

 How do I become a member?

-Rigorous auditions for membership in the Wind Ensemble are held in late October.
+Rigorous auditions for membership in the concert ensembles are held in late October.
+Auditions are open to all students, regardless of major.
 Sign-up lists are posted in the Reynolds Center and band hall for those who are interested.